Sayan-Saba/obotutor-backend-fastapi/readme.txt

 python -m venv env
 env/Scripts/activate

+2.Create a .env file in the directory you're working with and add GOOGLE_API_KEY = "Your_API_key"

-2. Then add dependencies
+3. Then add dependencies

 pip install -r requirements.txt

-3.  run server
+43.  run server

 uvicorn model:app --reload

-4. do to the swagger window
+5. do to the swagger window

 type on browser